chatbotkit/node-sdk/README.md

 [![NPM](https://img.shields.io/npm/v/@chatbotkit/sdk.svg)](https://www.npmjs.com/package/@chatbotkit/sdk)
 [![ChatBotKit](https://img.shields.io/badge/credits-ChatBotKit-blue.svg)](https://chatbotkit.com)

-> This SDK is currently under active development.

 # ChatBotKit Node SDK

 Welcome to the ChatBotKit SDK.
 This SDK is a node-based solution for building conversational AI chatbots with ease.
 With [ChatBotKit](https://chatbotkit.com), you can quickly develop and deploy chatbots that can interact with users in natural language.